What is a Business Plan?

 Business Plan for an Established Company

-A business plan for an established company that is performing well will emphasize the same points as the plan for a start up company, above.
-By contrast, the business plan for a company that is not performing satisfactorily will emphasize especially these sections make these points:
+A business plan for an established company that is performing well will emphasize the same points as the plan for a startup company, above.
+By contrast, the business plan for a poorly performing company poorly will try to make these points:

 - Management understands the reasons for poor business performance.

-- Management has promising strategies improving performance.
-One such strategy, for instance, could be changing the business model.
+- Management has promising strategies for improving performance.
+One such approach, for instance, could be changing the business model.

 - Management has the means and ability to implement an improvement plan.

 Business Plan for Government and non-profit organizations

-Business plans for government and non profit organizations can be very similar to plans for private industry companies that sell goods and services.
-This is because government and non profit organizations still must:
+Business plans for government and non-profit organizations can be very similar to those for companies in private industry sell goods and services.
+The similarity is necessary because governments and non-profit organizations still must:

 - Deliver services.